 Refresh your memory with a summary of The Call of the Wild

 Buck enjoys his life as man’s best friend on Judge Miller’s farm until the Judge’s idiot gardener sells him to gold prospectors headed to the Yukon.
 Buck’s new life as a sled dog is full of hardship and struggle.
 He adapts and eventually becomes the team’s most reliable musher and leader of the pack after defeating his enemy, Spitz, in a death battle.
 After being sold to a pair unfamiliar with the ways of Frosty Canada, Buck is mistreated and nearly killed.
 John Thornton, a veteran of the Great North saves him and makes him part of his family.
 Buck’s true freedom occurs when he heeds the call of the wild and heads into the Canadian wilderness to be with his soulmates.

-Activities for Analysis
+Activities for Analysis (5 out of 5)